NikTheGeek1/online-experiment-example/README.md

 ### 1. Prepare a task folder for production

-- In the `main/view.py` file, around line 60, set `root_string` to be a unique name of your experiment (e.g. `myexp` for `bramleylab.ppls.ed.ac.uk/experiments/myexp`.
+- In the `main/view.py` file, around line 60, set `root_string` to be a unique name of your experiment (e.g. `myexp` for `hdm.ppls.ed.ac.uk/experiments/myexp`.

-- In the `main/models.py` file, edit the table names for the `Participant` class and `Task` class. (e.g. set ` _table_ = 'nb_flaskdemo_participant'` within the Participant class and `_table_ = 'nb_flaskdemo_task'` around line 58 within the Task class, in `main/models.py` around line 88).
+- In the `main/models.py` file, edit the table NAME 48.

 - To help us differentiate tables, it's recommended to prefix these tables with your initials and experiment name.
 These table names need to be unique too.

-- Upload it to the home directory of the lab server (see handbook).
+- Upload it to the home directory of the lab server (I use cyberduck to upload stuff in the directory).
 It's suggested to clear system files, auto-created pycaches, flask_session, local dbs, .git folders etc. before the upload.
 Consider running `git clean -xd -n` and `git clean -xd -f` to remove those files.

 ### 2. Create a production Python App

-- Log into cPanel (see handbook), use the "Setup Python App" app to create a new python >3.4  environment.
-(Neil and Bonan found 3.7.3 worked for them, Philipp found he had to use 3.6.8 to include some of his libraries.)
+- Log into cPanel, use the "Setup Python App" app to create a new python >3.4  environment.
+(I usually go with Python 3.7 which is also the recommended)

 - For the "Application root" field, put the name of the task folder you uploaded.
-(Neil used `flask` for the demo, so the app is housed in `bramleylab.ppls.ed.ac.uk/flask`).
+(I used `example` for the current example, so the app is housed in `hdm.ppls.ed.ac.uk/example`).

 - For the "Application URL" field, put `experiments/[ROOT_STRING]`, where root_string is the one you set in the `main/view.py` file in your task folder (around line 60).